.st0{fill:#FFFFFF;}

 Your Google Business Profile is the single most important part of local search engine optimization.
 It’s so important it’s often referred to as your “second website.”

-If you don’t have one yet, the first thing to do is claim your Google Business Profile.
+If you don’t have one yet, the first thing to do is claim your Google Business Profile (formerly Google My Business).
 It’s free, but you’ll need to verify your physical location by postcard, video, or other means before you can use it.
 Only businesses with an actual storefront (and service area businesses that operate from a location) are eligible to have a Google Business Profile.

 What is a Google Business Profile?

-If your website is your online store, Google Business Profile is like your store window.
-It’s what people see from the street as they’re searching, providing a 24/7 glimpse of what’s inside.
+Your Google Business Profile is your shop window to the world.
+It’s what people see as they’re passing by (searching), providing a 24/7 glimpse of what’s inside.
 It’s your first impression.

 It can invite visitors into your online store or lead them to your physical location.
 More than three in four local searches lead to a visit within 24 hours, and more than a quarter result in a sale.
 Google Business Profile is largely responsible for that.

-According to the latest annual study by Whitespark, Google Business Profile is the single most important ranking factor in whether you reach the local pack (aka map pack) and local finder (36%), which is where you want to be: displayed prominently at the top of the organic results.
+According to the latest annual study by Whitespark, Google Business Profile is the single most important ranking factor in reaching the Local Pack (or Map Pack) and Local Finder (36%), which is where you want to be: displayed prominently at the top of the organic results.
 (Ads will always appear higher; sorry.)

 What Does “Optimizing Google Business Profile” Even Mean?